 Speaking of which ...

 If you'd like to invest fearlessly in the market's "scariest" stocks, consider taking the Fool's Champion Funds service for a risk-free spin.
-Our overall list of recommendations is spanking the market as I type.
+Our overall list of recommendations is spanking the market as I type this.
 And yes, we do have a selection of terrific growth funds -- hand-picked go-getters that have what it takes to get the market-beating job done.

-Click here to give Champion Funds a test-drive, and find out more why top-notch mutual funds make the ideal safeguard for your money.
+Click here to give Champion Funds a test-drive, and find out more about why top-notch mutual funds make the ideal safeguard for your money.